 Israel and Palestine are ancient lands that have been intertwined for centuries.
 Israel has one of the most modern and cosmopolitan cities in the world – Tel Aviv- yet surrounding it are some of the most historical sites of the Christian, Islamic and Jewish religions.
-Then there is Palestine a place that feels as ancient as the olive trees growing amongst it’s bordered lands.
+Then there is Palestine a place that feels as ancient as the olive trees growing amongst it’s walled-off lands.

 A trip to Israel and Palestine is a trip to the old and the new.
 I spent my time in the old part on this particular journey.